ignc-research/arena-rosnav/docs/DRL-Training.md

 ### Training Curriculum

-For the purpose of speeding up the training an exemplary training currucilum was implemented.
+For the purpose of speeding up the training, an exemplary training currucilum was implemented.
 But what exactly is a training curriculum you may ask.
 We basically divide the training process in difficulty levels, here the so called _stages_, in which the agent will meet an arbitrary number of obstacles depending on its learning progress.
 Different metrics can be taken into consideration to measure an agents performance.

 In our implementation a reward threshold or a certain percentage of successful episodes must be reached to trigger the next stage.
 The statistics of each evaluation run is calculated and considered.
-Moreover when a new best mean reward was reached the model will be saved automatically.
+Moreover, when a new best mean reward was reached, the model will be saved automatically.

+Currently, the threshold type and respective values can be set in the following line: [click here](https://github.com/ignc-research/arena-rosnav/blob/a7c17cbbf172afc1421a7943fce8f0ba986dbead/arena_navigation/arena_local_planner/learning_based/arena_local_planner_drl/scripts/training/train_agent.py#L70)

 Exemplary training curriculum:
 | Stage | Static Obstacles | Dynamic Obstacles |